-Do not give your child over-the-counter medications to stop the diarrhea.
+Do not give your child over-the-counter medicines to stop the diarrhea.
 These can be dangerous.

-Be sure the child gets plenty of rest.
+Be sure your child gets plenty of rest.

-Have the child sip water or suck on ice chips, if possible.
+Have an older child sip water or suck on ice chips, if possible.

-Do not give the child food until he or she has not vomited for several hours.
-When the child is able to eat, return to his or her regular diet, as tolerated.
+Do not give your child food until he or she has not vomited for several hours.
+When your child is able to eat, return to his or her regular diet, as tolerated.
 Restricting food or limiting the diet may cause the diarrhea to last longer than expected.

-Do not give the child any medications unless they have been recommended by your child's health care provider.
+Do not give your child any medicines unless they have been recommended by your child's healthcare provider.

-Some children may develop a temporary intolerance to dairy products after a diarrheal illness.
+Some children may develop a short-term (temporary) intolerance to dairy products after a diarrheal illness.
 If dairy seems to make your child's symptoms worse, you may need to avoid them temporarily.